 Silicone drink coasters are popular because they don’t stick to your drink, aren’t easily broken, and can be rinsed off for a quick clean.

 Sandstone is a naturally absorbent material, thanks to thousands of tiny pores that allow the stone to take in liquid — which will later evaporate.

-The best coasters are made from material that will absorb the moisture.
-They also won’t adhere to the bottom of the glass when you pick it up to take a drink.
-Any of the five options are winners, but that isn’t to say the other materials are scrubs.
+The best coasters are made from any material that will absorb moisture.
+I also prefer those that will not adhere to the bottom of the glass when you pick it up to take a drink.
+Any of the above five material options are winners, but that isn’t to say the other materials will not work.

 I say make all of the coaster crafts and then decide which you prefer!
 Then you will have a material and can craft with it over and over again.